Pictured at age 30, September 2019.

 Charli via AI- and

 failing- my vet suggested live cover.
 My thinking was if someone had a stallion they weren't using over the winter or early spring, that I could

 try again with Charli and maybe breed another mare as well.
 We've had great success with pasture breeding.
 The candidate had to be kind with his mares

 and experienced at reading them, as well as easy to handle.
 Incredibly, I had more than 20 stallions offered to me; I cannot thank you wonderful folks

 In the end I decided upon a stallion I had admired for many years, but had never bred a mare to.
-Positively's Pride (Positively x Early M Dawn) used to be owned by my very dear friend Lisa Garcia; his kind reputation
+Positively's Pride (Positively x Early M Dawn) used to be owned by my very dear friend Lisa Garcia,

 Pride's immediate pedigree is kind of like the old joke, "by Truck out of

-Kansas" in that I have not seen nor heard of any of the horses his first two
+Kansas" in that I have not seen pictures of nor even heard of any of the horses his first two

 generations of his pedigree (if anyone DOES have photos or information about